 What is the history of onsens?

 Japanese onsen culture developed to some extent out of necessity.
-Homes in Japan weren’t big enough or equipped to include bathing facilities so they would go to these public bathhouses the way you and I would just hop into the shower.
-Now onsen is viewed as a treat like a day at the spa — one part purifying ritual (“Shinto”), one part indulgent relaxation.
+Homes in Japan weren’t big enough or equipped to include bathing facilities so they would go to these public bathhouses the way we now hop into the shower.
+Now, onsens are viewed as a treat like a day at the spa — one part purifying ritual (“Shinto”), one part indulgent relaxation.

 What onsen did you go to?

-After a lot of research, I chose to experience my first Japanese onsen in a place that is famous for it — Tenzan Onsen in Hakone, a town renown for its abundance of onsens.
-It had separate onsen areas for each gender and was reasonably priced at ¥1400 (about $18 CAD) but you can use your Hakone Free Pass for a discount.
+After a lot of research, I chose to experience my first Japanese onsen in a place that is famous for it — Tenzan Onsen over a weekend spent in Hakone, a town renown for its abundance of onsens.
+It had separate onsen areas for each gender and was reasonably priced at ¥1400 (about $18 CAD), but you can use your Hakone Free Pass for a discount.

 What do I need to know before going to a Japanese onsen?